timoxley/enode/README.md

   }
 }

+// create Server with  the supplied API
-// create Server and listen for connections on port 3000 var server = new enode.Server(api).listen(3000)
+// and listen for connections on port 3000 var server = new enode.Server(api).listen(3000)

 ```